 Note As is usual when creating a mirror, the process of copying the volume's contents to the new snapshot plexes can take some time to complete.
-For methods of making snapshot plexes immediately available, see "Full-Sized Instant Snapshots" on page 281 and "Space-Optimized Instant Snapshots" on page 283.

 When the attachment is complete, the vxassist snapshot command is used to create a new snapshot volume by taking one or more snapshot mirrors to use as its data plexes.
 The snapshot volume contains a copy of the original volume's data at the time that you took the snapshot.
 If more than one snapshot mirror is used, the snapshot volume is itself mirrored.